How to Restore a Caravan in 10 Steps

 • Rollers and brushes

-• Styrofoam foam and tape to seal splices
+• Polyethylene foam and tape to seal joints

-• Wall covering material for kitchen or bathroom (according to taste)
+• Material to line kitchen or bathroom walls (according to individual taste)

 • Wooden slats to replace rotten ones

 • MDF board to replace rotten floor or walls.
-If they are walls, the 3mm.
+If for walls, use 3mm thickness.

 • Mirrors